Are there limitations on who can be transported?

 Regional West partners with two aircraft companies; Med-Trans Corporation for the helicopter, and Guardian Flight for the airplane.
-Together, the hospital and our partners operate a hybrid program which allows the hospital to provide the clinical crew members for the two aircrafts, while Med-Trans Corporation and Guardian Flight own the aircrafts and employ the pilots and mechanics.
+Together the hospital and our partners operate a hybrid program which allows the hospital to provide the clinical crew members for the two aircraft, while Med-Trans Corporation and Guardian Flight own the aircraft

 How far can Air Link fly?

-The Air Link helicopter’s capability is greater than a 150-mile radius around Scottsbluff, Nebr.
-We can easily travel as far north as Rapid City, east to Kearney, south to Denver, and west to Casper.
+The Air Link helicopter’s capability is greater than a 150-mile radius around Scottsbluff, Nebraska.
+We can easily travel as far north as Rapid City, South Dakota; east to Kearney, Nebraska; south to Denver, Colorado; and west to Casper, Wyoming.

 The Air Link PC-12 airplane generally operates in a five-state area including Nebraska, Wyoming, Colorado, South Dakota, and Kansas.
 However, since the airplane is a regional asset for Regional West Medical Center, the Air Link PC-12 and crew also fly to other states to accommodate the transport needs of Regional West Medical Center and its patients.